History of London: Stuart London (1603–1714)

 Charles I acceded to the throne in 1625.
 During his reign, aristocrats began to inhabit the West End in large numbers.
 In addition to those who had specific business at court, increasing numbers of country landowners and their families lived in London for part of the year simply for the social life.
 This was the beginning of the "London season".
 Lincoln's Inn Fields was built about 1629.
 The piazza of Covent Garden, designed by England's first classically trained architect Inigo Jones followed in about 1632.
 The neighbouring streets were built shortly afterwards, and the names of Henrietta, Charles, James, King and York Streets were given after members of the royal family.

-In January 1642 five members of parliament whom the King wished to arrest were granted refuge in the City.
+In January 1642 five members of the Parliament of England whom the King wished to arrest were granted refuge in the City.
 In August of the same year the King raised his banner at Nottingham, and during the English Civil War London took the side of the parliament.
 Initially the king had the upper hand in military terms and in November he won the Battle of Brentford a few miles to the west of London.
 The City organised a new makeshift army and Charles hesitated and retreated.

 Subsequently, an extensive system of fortifications was built to protect London from a renewed attack by the Royalists.
 This comprised a strong earthen rampart, enhanced with bastions and redoubts.
 It was well beyond the City walls and encompassed the whole urban area, including Westminster and Southwark.
-London was not seriously threatened by the royalists again, and the financial resources of the City made an important contribution to the parliamentarians' victory in the war.
+London was not seriously threatened by the royalists again, and the financial resources of the City made an important contribution to the Parliamentarians' victory in the war.

-The unsanitary and overcrowded City of London has suffered from the numerous outbreaks of the plague many times over the centuries, but in Britain it is the last major outbreak which is remembered as the "Great Plague" It occurred in 1665 and 1666 and killed around 60,000 people, which was one fifth of the population.
+The unsanitary and overcrowded City of London has suffered numerous outbreaks of the plague many times over the centuries, but in Britain it is the last major outbreak which is remembered as the "Great Plague".
+It occurred in 1665 and 1666 and killed around 60,000 people, which was one-fifth of the population.
 Samuel Pepys chronicled the epidemic in his diary.
 On 4 September 1665 he wrote "I have stayed in the city till above 7400 died in one week, and of them about 6000 of the plague, and little noise heard day or night but tolling of bells."